wesselvdv/pgbouncer/doc/config.md

 ### max_db_connections

 Do not allow more than this many server connections per database (regardless of user).
-This considers the PgBouncer database that the client has connected to, not the PostgreSQL database of the outgoing connection.
+This considers the pg_ddm database that the client has connected to, not the PostgreSQL database of the outgoing connection.